-12 Commissioner of commerce; analysis and report to the legislature.
+13 Commissioner of commerce; analysis and report to the legislature.

 Requires the commissioner of commerce to use the data submitted by utilization review organizations and other available data to analyze the use of utilization management tools in health care.
-Lists what the analysis must include, and requires the commissioner to develop recommendations on how to simplify prior authorization standards and processes.
-Requires the commissioner to submit the analysis and recommendations to the legislature by January 15, 2026.
+Lists what the analysis must include, and requires the commissioner to develop recommendations on how to simplify prior authorization standards and processes, including recommendations for a prior authorization exemption process for certain providers and group practices.
+Requires the commissioner to submit the analysis and recommendations to the legislature by December 15, 2026.

-13 Initial reports to commissioner of commerce; utilization management tools.
+14 Initial reports to commissioner of commerce; utilization management tools.